mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 The floodfill algorithm does not have a lot of moving parts and, because it can be visualised as paint filling up a region of a drawing, it is a great stepping stone for someone looking to learn more about graph algorithms.
 Now, you'll understand how it works in the context of painting the Python logo.

-The algorithm is called with a starting position (the place you clicked), and you also need a way to tell what parts of the image are “walls” (the black lines) or the empty regions:
+The algorithm will be implemented as a function `floodfill` with two arguments:

+ 1. a grid representing the locations of the walls; and
+ 2. the `x` and `y` coordinates of the starting point (the place you clicked).

 ```py
 def floodfill(walls, x, y):
     pass
 ```

+Ok, I lied.
+The function has three arguments, really.

-If you clicked a wall, you don't want to do anything to the image:
+If the position you click is a wall, you don't want to do anything and you return from the function right away:

 ```py
 def floodfill(walls, x, y):